vsivsi/cdbtiles/README.md

 A: You can use CouchDB to serve maps over HTTP.

-Q: Why would you want to do that?
+Q: Why would one want to do that?

 A: For the same reasons you might want to do anything else with CouchDB...
 As one example, you could write a self-contained [CouchApp](http://www.couchapp.org/page/what-is-couchapp) with mapping functionality.